 Enzymes in Mass Spectrometry

-Trypsin MS approved is suitable for digestion of proteins for mass spectrometry analysis.
+Trypsin, MS approved is especially designed for digestion of proteins prior to mass spectrometry analysis.
+Every lot is approved for use in in-gel digestion and mass spectrometry analysis.
 Reductive methylation of the lysine residues of trypsin results in a stable product that is extremely resistant to autolytic degradation.
-Trypsin MS approved is purified by chromatography.
+Trypsin, MS approved is purified by chromatography.
 No chymotryptic activity is detectable.
-Every lot is approved for use in in-gel digestion and mass spectrometry analysis.
-Specificity verified by digestion of oxidized B-chain of insulin.
-A Trypsin Peptide (TP) Standard is available separately (cat. no. 37285) allowing internal calibration for enhancing mass accuracy.
-The TP standard provides tryptic activity to generate masses m/z 842 and 2211.

-Endoproteinase Glu-C (V8) is a serine endoproteinase isolated from Staphylococcus aureus V8.
-Approved quality for use with in-gel digestion and mass spectrometric analysis.
+Endoproteinase Glu-C, recombinant (V8) is a serine endoproteinase used with in-gel digestion and mass spectrometric analysis.
 The specificity of Glu-C is primarily determined by the buffer pH and composition.
 Using phosphate buffers (pH 7.8), Glu-C will cleave at both glutamyl and aspartyl bonds.
 Ammonium bicarbonate buffer (pH 7.8) will lead to a preferential cleavage of glutamyl bonds.
 The presence of proline residues on the carboxy side of the peptide bond inhibits the cleavage.
 Due to its highly specific cleavage of peptides Glu-C is used in proteomics for peptide mapping and protein sequence work.